brendanmurty/dotfiles/scripts/notes/readme.md

 ### Files

-A Markdown file in a subfolder should include:
+A Markdown file in a subfolder usually has the following rules:

-- Filename: Short, lowercase, snake case, usually starting with the date in *YYYYMMDD* format, such as "20190114_testing_item.md"
+- Filename: Short, lowercase, snake case, usually starting with the date in `YYYYMMDD` format, such as `20190114_testing_item.md`
-- Filename: In the case of ongoing, general note files, using a short descriptive name is suitable, such as "career_log.md"
+- Filename: In the case of ongoing, general note files, using a short descriptive name is suitable, such as `career_log.md`
-- Line 1: A h1 describing the note, such as "# Meeting with xxx - 14 Jan 2019"
+- Line 1: A h1 describing the note, such as `# Meeting with xxx - 14 Jan 2019`
 - Line 2: An empty line
-- Line 3: A tags line to improve discoverability, with items in the following format: "` #family #home `"
+- Line 3: A tags line to improve discoverability, with items in the following format: `` #family #home ``
 - Line 4: An empty line
-- Line 5+: Markdown formatted note content
+- Line 5+: Note content in Markdown format

 #### Example